CZ-NIC/fred-docs/Features/AdminIF/WebAdmin.rst

 ^^^^^^^

 * User authentication on login
-* User must be permitted to perform an action (read/change/block/unblock/delete/add)
+* User must be permitted to perform an action (The granularity of permissions corresponds with the atomic operations over objects: read, change, block, unblock, delete, add.)
 * Show/hide the history of details (set globally per session)
 * Extra confirmation for critical actions (e.g. domain blocking)
 * Referenced objects are linked by hypertext (object handles, attached files)